 - IATA's focus has been on raising awareness of this issue with airlines and other aviation stakeholders and encouraging partnerships with enforcement authorities.
-To this effect, IATA is supporting airlines with awareness raising, training, e-modules, and videos. - The aim of IATA's involvement is to support enforcement authorities in the identification and reporting of suspicious passenger behavior and unusual shipments. - In 2021, IATA and Crimestoppers International (CSI) developed a wildlife reporting app with to facilitate anonymous reporting, with more than 300 tips from airline and airport staff being submitted to CSI via the app, resulting in 40 reports being issued to national enforcement agencies. - During 2022 and 2023, IATA also worked on a pilot project with conservation partners and an enforcement authority in Southern Africa on the automated detection of illegal wildlife concealed in baggage using a machine-learning algorithm as well as raising awareness with enforcement authorities of advances in aviation digitization and automation that could provide additional sources of digital intelligence.
+To this effect, IATA is supporting airlines with awareness raising, training, e- modules and videos. - The aim of IATA's involvement is to support enforcement authorities in the identification and reporting of suspicious passenger behavior and unusual shipments.
+In 2021, IATA and Crimestoppers International (CSI) developed a wildlife reporting app with to facilitate anonymous reporting, with 307 tips from airline and airport staff being submitted to CSI via the app, resulting in 40 reports being issued to national enforcement agencies. - IATA is also working on a pilot project with conservation partners and an enforcement authority in Southern Africa on the automated detection of illegal wildlife concealed in baggage using a machine-learning algorithm as well as raising awareness with enforcement authorities of advances in aviation digitization and automation that could provide additional sources of digital intelligence.
+IATA has co-hosted with the United for Wildlife Transport Task Force and United Nations Offices for Drugs and Crime (UNODC) seven meetings of the Autodetection Working Group (AWG).
+The

-1 United for Wildlife.

-$^{^2}$ Taskforce on Nature-related Financial Disclosures (TNFD) (https://tnfd.global/) June 2025
+2 Taskforce on Nature-related Financial Disclosures (TNFD) (https://tnfd.global/) May 2024